Supreme Administrative Court of Sweden

 The Supreme Administrative Court of Sweden (Högsta förvaltningsdomstolen, before 2011 Regeringsrätten, acronym RR or RegR) is the supreme court and the third and final tier for administrative court cases in Sweden, and is located in Stockholm.
 It has a parallel status to that of the Supreme Court of Sweden (Högsta domstolen), which is the supreme court for criminal and civil law cases.

 It hears cases which have been decided by one of the four Administrative courts of appeal, which represent the second tier for administrative court cases in Sweden.
 Before a case can be decided, a leave to appeal must be obtained, which is typically only granted when the case is of interest as a precedent.
 The bulk of its caseload consist of taxation and social security cases.

 Justices of the Supreme Administrative Court (justitieråd) are appointed by government, but the court as an institution is independent of the Riksdag, and the government is not able to interfere with the decisions of the court.
 By law, there shall be fourteen Justices of the Supreme Administrative Court or such a higher a number as may be required, at the government's discretion.
 As of 2009, there were eighteen Justices in the court.
 One of the Justices serves as president and head of the court, and is appointed by the government to this function.

 Since 2018, justice Helena Jäderblom serves as the court's president.
 In total the court has approximately 100 employees.

 History

 The court was founded in 1909.
 Before that, the Supreme Court of Sweden handed administrative court matters as well.
 From 1972 until 2009, the Supreme Administrative Court resided in the Stenbock Palace on the Riddarholmen islet in central Stockholm.
 Since 2011 the court sits in Kammarrättens hus (the former Administrative Court of Appeal Building) and the Sparre Palace on Riddarholmen.

+Current composition

+The current Councillors of Justice (justitieråd) of the Supreme Court of Sweden, followed by year of appointment: